 The Lyndale School is a special school for primary aged children with complex learning difficulties (CLD).
 The school is located in Eastham and serves the whole of Wirral.
-Many of the children currently attending the school have profound and multiple learning difficulties (PMLD).
 Ofsted’s most recent inspection of the school in November 2012, judged that The Lyndale School was a good school, with outstanding features.

-The option for closure of The Lyndale School is being considered because the viability of the school is compromised by its small size and falling roll, which both contribute to a difficult and potentially worsening financial position.
-There are currently 23 children attending the school.
+The closure of The Lyndale School is being proposed because the viability of the school is compromised by its small size and falling roll, which both contribute to a difficult and potentially worsening financial position.
+There are currently 21 children attending the school.
 The national reforms to funding education for children with special educational needs (SEN) have brought The Lyndale School’s financial position into sharp focus and these changes could have a significant impact on The Lyndale School.
-Therefore, the decision to consult is not based on the quality of educational standards of the school, but because of the cost of maintaining a small school with a falling roll.
+Therefore, the proposal to close the school is not based on the quality of educational standards of the school, but because of the cost of maintaining a small school with a falling roll.

-It is important to note that the consultation about the future of the school is not linked to the Council’s need to save money.
+It is important to note that the proposal to close the school is not linked to the Council’s need to save money.
 Any savings made are redistributed to schools to invest in children and young people.

 The Local Authority has a statutory duty to ensure that there are sufficient school places in our area with fair access to educational opportunity to promote the fulfilment of every child’s potential (Education Act 1996).
 Across all Local Authorities in England over a period of years the range, number and needs of children and young people with special educational needs will change, so too will the cost of resources to support the provision required to meet children and young people’s needs.
 Therefore, it’s important that our local schools change to meet changing needs and numbers of children and young people.